BlackDice/scent/readme.md

 	loopNode = (node) ->
 		# Worker can "build" the structure by adding more components to entity

-There are some issues with this.
-For starters you would be getting only local node type.
-It would not know anything about entities you have made in some other systems.
-You would need to find a way how to pass around the memory map for node types.
-Also it would be nice to make your updates based on time without too much hassle.
+This is completely viable approach, but it presents itself with some challenges.
+For starters you would be getting only local node type without memory map passed along.
+You would have to watch for entities added or changed by other systems.
+You can have just single system of course and do everything in it, but in that case Scent is not for you.

-Luckily there is nice and shiny solution to all this.
+Lets do it other way for once.
 It's time to meet the **engine**.

 ### Engine